Skip to Content

 Innovations "made by Empa"

-Empa has a long tradition of converting the results of its research and development activities into marketable products, with the help of its industrial partners.
-Knowledge dissemination and technology transfer are given the highest priority by the institution.
+At Empa, we have a long-standing tradition of converting the results of our research and development activities into marketable products, either in close cooperation with our industrial partners or by spin-offs.
+This goes to show that knowledge dissemination and technology transfer are a top-priority for us!

 "Camouflage" sensor monitors fruit cargo